jiaoshuntian/ivory-operator/docs/content/tutorial/backups.md

         repo1-cipher-type: aes-256-cbc
 ```

-You can now create a Ivory cluster that has encrypted backups!
+You can now create an Ivory cluster that has encrypted backups!

 ### Limitations